mfenner/mfenner.github.io/_posts/2012-12-18-additional-markdown-we-need-in-scholarly-texts.md

 document, and the citations in the text link to this bibliography.
 This functionality is similar to footnotes.

-Citations should include a citation key in the text (e.g. [@Smith2006] or [\#Smith2006]) and a separate bibliography file in BibTeX (or RIS) format that contains references for all citations.
+Citations should include a citation key in the text, e.g. `[@kowalczyk2011]`, parsed as [@kowalczyk2011], and a separate bibliography file in BibTeX (or RIS) format that contains references for all citations.
 Inserting citations and creating the bibliography can best be done with a reference manager.

 Cross-links – i.e. links within a document – are important for scholarly texts.
 It should be possible to link to section headers (e.g. the